 What is a Mallet Finger?

-Mallet finger occurs when the tendon that straightens the tip of the finger (usually the middle, ring, or small) is torn or ruptured.
+Mallet finger, also known as “baseball finger,” occurs when the tendon that straightens the tip of the finger (usually the middle, ring, or small) is torn or ruptured.
 The injury is typically caused by an object, such as a ball, hitting the tip of the finger.
 The most noticeable symptoms are drooping of the fingertip and inability to straighten without assistance.
 Additional symptoms may include pain, swelling, and/or bruising.

 The diagnosis is evident by the appearance of the finger.
-However, x-rays are taken to determine if a piece of bone pulled away with the tendon, and to see if joint is aligned.
+Dr. Donnelly will usually be able to diagnose mallet finger with a physical examination.
+However, x-rays may be taken to determine if a piece of bone pulled away with the tendon (avulsion fracture), and to see if the joint is aligned.

-Mallet finger is—in the majority of cases—treated without surgery using a small finger splint.
+In the majority of cases the condition is treated without surgery using a small finger splint.
 When properly and consistently worn, the splint holds the fingertip straight, which gives the tendon time to heal.
-After about 8-weeks splinting, the injury is re-evaluated and, depending on the amount of healing that has taken place, the splint may be removed.
+After about eight weeks of splinting, the injury is re-evaluated and, depending on the amount of healing that has taken place, the splint may be removed.
 Many different types of splints are available, and the “right one” is individualized to the patient.

 Surgery is reserved for patients who have a displaced fracture or joint that needs to be realigned.
-Alternatively, in rare instances, if it is not feasible to wear the external splint, a surgery using a small pin to keep the finger straight is performed.
+Alternatively, in rare instances, if it is not feasible to wear the external splint, a surgery using a small pin to keep the finger straight may be performed.

 Non-surgical splinting of mallet finger typically lasts for about eight weeks.
 Sutures will need to be removed about ten days after the surgical repair of this injury.
 Post-surgical recovery time will then be determined by Dr. Donnelly based upon the severity of the injury.